Everything Light Therapy.

 How does light therapy work?

 Light therapy works by stimulating areas of the body with light waves that in turn activate the release of neurotransmitters in the brain and has been directly linked to revitalization and rejuvenation of the body.
-Light therapy can be done with the use of several devices, including light boxes or a wearable device.
+Light therapy can be done in professional clinics or with home-use devices.

 What are some benefits of light therapy?